Growing Pumpkin Wellness Club

 Outcome

-Elite increased overall plan conversion by 52%
+Elite increased overall wellness conversion rate by 52%

 The introduction of Elite resulted in a significant conversion rate lift across all plan tiers.